yezz123/authx/docs/contributing.md

 </div>

-This One will provide a Linting Test before you commit your code.
+This one will provide a linting check before you commit your code.

 #### Including

-The `.pre-commit-config.yaml` Contains the following configuration with the Linting Packages.
+The `.pre-commit-config.yaml` contains the following configuration with the linting packages.

 * `pre-commit-hooks` - Some out-of-the-box hooks for pre-commit.
 * `isort` - A tool to sort imports.